leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 ### Polymorphic Functions

-Let's take a look at a more complicated example, where we are doing more than returning a value.
-(Adding a depedency as a field and returning an actual object).
+Finally, we have polymorphic functions for the scenarios where table-driven methods aren't enough.
+Polymorphic functions, as the name suggests, will morph according to your needs, making it a very suitable approach for dealing with conditional logic.

 Let's look at an example where we create a contract to keep as a record for both parties.
-The contract created depends on the type of car, the dealership, and the terms discussed with the customer.
-This is the code with regular switch statements.
+The contract created depends on the type of car, dealership, and terms discussed with the customer.

+Here is the code with regular switch statements:

 ```javascript